 My brothers as Beavers and Cub Scouts handed out apples on Apple Day to raise money for their camps and activities.
 Decades later my son and daughter – both of them Scouts, would do the same thing.
 My husband a Scout leader, would join them as they stood by grocery stores, donut shops, sports centres and one year at a bank drive through in the pouring rain.
 My job was to shuttle hot chocolate, donuts and tissue refills to the different locations around our town.
 Some spots were better than others and each year we rotated around so the different troupes had turns at the good ones.

 Its a long day for these kids and adults who volunteer their time.
-Apple day this year is coming up on October 21 so make sure you stop by and say hello to encourage them – they so need the kind words and smiles from strangers to get through the day.
+Apple day happens every year in October so make sure you stop by and say hello to encourage them – they so need the kind words and smiles from strangers to get through the day.
 And while the little Beavers are cute as buttons, the gangly adolescent Scouts crave positive attention too.
 Toss them a few bucks while you are at it.
 A little goes a long way.
 It means even more if you take an apple – they aren’t selling them they are handing them out – if a kid feels like they are making one person happy, it makes their day and creates memories that will last a lifetime.
 Trust me on this.

 We live on the eastern border of the Greater Toronto Area now.
 My favourite apple wine and cider orchard is just up the road to the north.
 (Archibald’s Orchard) To the east there is an orchard that brings in cheeses from all over the place to pair with its applies.
 (Algoma Orchards) Both of these establishments are very generous with their sampling – you could make a day of it – and we often do when people come to visit.

 Not only do I live surrounded by apple orchards, I also have a huge apple tree in my backyard.
 Apples end up in pretty much everything (including my dogs, family, friends, neighbours and the local wildlife – we like to share.)